Extract Upgrade to .hyper Format

 - Beginning with version 2023.1.0 of Tableau Server, the uploading of

 A Server Administrator can change this behaviour.
 For more information, see features.Hyper_DisallowTDEPublishing.

 .hyper format files in 2018 and several common actions on the files automatically and permanently convert them to the supported

 .hyper format.
 For details see below.

-There are three distinct ways a .tde extract can get upgraded to a .hyper extract: 1.) during an extract refresh (full or incremental), 2.) when appending data to an extract, and 3.) when an extract is upgraded manually.
-After an extract has been upgraded using Tableau Desktop, it's not automatically removed in case the .tde extract is being referenced by other workbooks.
+There are three distinct ways a .tde extract can get upgraded to a .hyper extract: 1.) during an extract refresh (full or incremental), 2.) when appending data to an extract and 3.) when an extract is upgraded manually using Tableau Desktop 2022.4.
+After an extract has been upgraded, the original .tde extract is automatically removed from Tableau Server if it's not being reference by other workbooks.

 The followings tasks on Tableau Server automatically upgrades and converts a .tde extract to a .hyper extract: